Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: Numerical Results

-In Fig. \ref{fig:irs_num_offload_decision}, we compare the effects of different offloading strategies and the number of antennas on the average latency under varying numbers of IRS elements.
-It can be seen that the latency of the Full Local algorithm is unaffected by the number of IRS elements.
+In Fig. \ref{fig:irs_num_offload_decision}, we compare the effects of different offloading strategies and the number of antennas on the average latency under varying numbers of IRS elements. {The Full Local algorithm performs all computations locally, and the Random Offloading algorithm randomly allocates the ratio between the local computations and the task offloading to the MEC server.} It can be seen that the latency of the Full Local algorithm is unaffected by the number of IRS elements.
 Among the algorithms, the Full Local algorithm performs all computation locally without any offloading.
 This explains why its latency remains constant regardless of the number of IRS elements.
 Since no offloading is involved, the quality of the wireless transmission link, enhanced by the IRS elements, does not affect its performance.

 On the other hand, the CDEH algorithm achieves the best performance under varying IRS elements.
 This is because the CDEH algorithm can effectively utilize IRS and beamforming, adapting its strategy based on the network conditions.
 As the number of IRS elements increases, the communication link improves, which facilitates a higher data transmission rate to the MEC, thereby reducing the overall latency.
 Additionally, it can be observed that an increase in the number of antennas helps reduce average latency across all algorithms.
 More antennas contribute to better beamforming and signal strength, leading to an improved SINR and more efficient data transmission.
 For CDEH algorithm, more antennas enable better exploitation of the IRS elements and improve the communication quality, further reducing latency.